This document will familiarize you with the structure, functions and usage of System Frontier.

 On the same page you can also configure or modify:

-- Lookup Data (Custom Tools categories, environments, computer status, and management server information)
+- Lookup Data (Custom Tools categories, environments, and computer status)

 - Event Log Max Events